 - This tree tends to bleed sap from wounds made in the winter, so pruning should be performed in the summer or right after flowering is complete in the late spring.

 - Make sure there is a central leader.

-- Remove crossing branches.
+- Remove crossing branches and weak branch forks.

 - Create strong branch angles that are wide to help keep the tree healthier and make sure new branches are farther apart.